 Comprehensive analysis of env0's strengths and weaknesses based on real user feedback and expert evaluation.

-Learning curve for advanced governance features
+Steep learning curve for advanced governance features like custom RBAC and policy-as-code

-Limited offline capabilities for air-gapped environments
+Limited offline capabilities — air-gapped or highly regulated environments require self-hosted agents

-4 areas for improvement that potential users should consider.
+5 areas for improvement that potential users should consider.

 AI-powered observability platform that provides intelligent monitoring, anomaly detection, and automated root cause analysis for applications and infrastructure